moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 }
 ```

-If the component is simple enough that you don’t need to provide any inputs, you can use the `renderComponent` helper:
+If the component is simple enough that you don't need to provide any inputs, you can use the `renderComponent` helper:

 ```typescript
 it('Renders a header', async () => {